Introduction

 Domestic Systems

-For domestic users, there is not yet a legal obligation to have these additional safety features installed on existing systems.
-However, if a domestic property has employees, such as a housekeeper, it is classed as commercial and falls under the same legal requirements as commercial properties.
+For domestic users, there is no legal obligation to install additional safety features on existing systems unless employees (e.g., housekeepers, gardeners) are present, in which case the property is classified as commercial and subject to the same legal requirements as commercial properties.
+As a responsible gate and garage door maintainer, we are obliged to:

-As a responsible gate and garage door maintainer, we are obliged to inform you of the risks and hazards, quote accordingly, and follow up as required.
-We may place an ‘Unsafe System Notice’ on your system, which could result in it being turned off until necessary repairs or upgrades are carried out.
+In some cases, we may place an ‘Unsafe System Notice’ on the system, which could result in the system being turned off or disabled until the necessary repairs or upgrades are carried out to restore safety.

 Commercial and Multi-User Systems

-Follow-up Actions (relevant to all systems)
+Follow-up Actions (Relevant to All Systems)

 Compliance with DHF Standards